 If you get unsubscribed from, they just weren’t interested.
 It’s better that

-they clear out then drag down your open rate.
+they clear out than drag down your open rate.

 Don’t stress over every unsubscribe, but pay attention to trends.
-If you lose a lot of people after a certain type of email, try sending
+If you lose a lot of people after a certain type of email, try another approach.

 If you’re being marked as spam, you need to stop mailing

-immediately and research to find out why.
+immediately and figure out why.
 Your domain reputation is at risk and

 you could become blacklisted by email providers.